 Companies such as Microsoft, have established spectrum observatories that are continuously monitoring the spectrum at certain locations and reporting the findings onto their website [2].
 Such spectrum observatories have also been established in Universities such as Illinois Institute of Technology (IIT) [13] where the effort has been funded by Government institutions like the National Science Foundation (NSF) in the United States.
 Some other companies such as Shared Spectrum have demonstrated their spectrum sensing systems and deployed it for applications that require spectrum management.

-Hence Spectrum Occupancy Sensing is clearly feasible technically.
+Hence SCOS is clearly feasible technically.

 1.2.5.
 Economic Feasibility